 Having worked in both academia and industry, Prof Han has extensive research and practical experience in developing big data-driven, machine learning/AI-enabled intelligent solutions in different application domains (eg, precision agriculture and health) using various types of big data (eg, images, sensors, videos, text, etc) to address societal challenges.

-Analysis, Data management, Equipment, Food & Drink, Food Safety, Food Security, New product development (NPD), Quality analysis & quality control (QA/QC), Rapid Detection, Research & development, Robotics & automation, Supply chain, Sustainability, Technology & Innovation
+Data & Automation, Equipment, Food Safety, Food Security, New product development (NPD), Quality analysis & quality control (QA/QC), Rapid Detection, Research & development, Robotics & automation, Supply chain, Sustainability, Technology & Innovation